oracle-devrel/terraform-oci-oracle-cloud-foundation/cloud-foundation/solutions/Deploy-Autonomous-Database-and-the-MovieStream-data-sets-for-Oracle-LiveLabs/README.md

 ## <a name="After-Deployment-via-Resource-Manager"></a>What to do after the Deployment via Resource Manager
 ----------------

-After the solution is deployed successfully from Terraform CLI you will have some outputs on the screen.
+- After the solution was deployed successfully from Terraform CLI you will have some outputs on the screen.

-**Example of output:**
+Example of output:

 ```
 Apply complete!
 Resources: 5 added, 0 changed, 0 destroyed.